Life Insurance and its importance for parents

 Financial hardship can also impact your kids through their surviving parent.
 If you have a partner, would he or she be able to take care of the kids without your help?
 Life insurance is a way to help prevent your partner’s financial hardship affecting your kids’ welfare and future.

-Only one in three Australian parents are confident they have sufficient life insurance cover, while one in five have cover, but are not sure it’s sufficient.
-(Real Family Protection Survey)
+According to the Real Family Protection Survey, only one in three Australian parents are confident they have sufficient life insurance cover, while one in five have cover, but are not sure it’s sufficient.

 Plan for repaying debts and expenses